Liberland: Attempts to access territory

 Croatian authorities have frequently blocked access to the area since the beginning of May 2015.
 In May 2015, Vít Jedlička and his translator Sven Sambunjak were briefly detained by Croatian police after making an attempt to cross the border.
-Jedlička spent one night in detention and then was convicted and ordered to pay a fine for illegal crossing of the Croatian border but appealed the verdict.
+Jedlička spent one night in detention and then was convicted and ordered to pay a fine for illegal crossing of the Croatian border.
 He claimed that there were at least three Liberland citizens inside the area, who came from Switzerland.
 Later that month, Vít Jedlička was detained again.

 Initially, reporters were able to enter the area with Jedlička but subsequently they were also denied entry, including journalists from the Serbian public broadcast service Radio Television of Vojvodina, and from the Bosnian newspaper Dnevni avaz.
 The detained were from various countries, including the Republic of Ireland, Germany, Denmark, and the United States.

 Croatian police have continued detaining people, including those that entered the area by boat (via an international waterway).
-One of them, Danish activist Ulrik Grøssel Haagensen, was placed in house arrest for 5 days before being sentenced to 15 days of prison, triggering some protests in Denmark.
-In May 2016, several appeals court decisions from Croatia were published.
-The court upheld that the crossings from Croatia were illegal, but found the convictions for crossings from Serbia improper.
-The court said that the lower court committed "a fundamental breach of misdemeanour proceedings" and "essential procedural violations".
-It further ruled that "the facts were incorrectly and incompletely established [by the prosecutor] which could lead to misapplication of substantive law".
-A retrial was ordered in 6 of the 7 appeals.
-The lower court is required to determine the location of the border and the border crossing.
+One of them, Danish citizen Ulrik Grøssel Haagensen, was placed in house arrest for 5 days before being sentenced to 15 days of prison.